 - Your transaction was not completed but money was still deducted from your account

-You would expect that the refund would reflect instantly in your account, right?
+You would expect that the refund would reflect instantly in your account, or want online refund status, right?
 Why then does it take so long?

 Case 1: Refund issued by an online business on their customer’s request